scienceandus/scienceandus.github.io/index.md

 ## Our Mission

 Whether you love art, astrophysics, or anything in between, science impacts your life and the issues you care about.
 That means we need a better bridge between science… and *us*. **Science and Us** is a youth-led nonprofit dedicated to building that bridge.
+[Learn more](/about)

 <a href="join" class="button button-primary">Join the Team</a>